kanaria69/Mainecoco/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## Cosmetic surgery used to be such a taboo subject.
+## Now you can talk about Botox and nobody raises an eyebrow.